bramstroker/homeassistant-powercalc/README.md

 #### Expected file structure

-- The file MUST not contain a header row.
-- The data rows in the CSV files MUST have the following column order:
+The data rows in the CSV files MUST have the following column order:

 **hs.csv**
 ```csv